 It is important for you to remain compliant so that you can keep up to date with new technology and legislative changes that could have occurred since you gained your licence.
 Furthermore, it will help increase the safety of you and those around you when transporting hazardous goods by road.

 If you are planning on driving/transporting hazardous substances by vehicle then you will need the relevant licencing for the vehicle in which you are going to drive.
 Therefore, if you are planning on moving products by car you will need a full driver’s licence.
 This could potentially add on costs for you if you don’t have a driver’s licence, as you’ll need to pay for driving lessons and a test as well as your ADR training.
 Additionally, depending on the size of your vehicle whether it be a lorry or tanker you will need to have an LGV licence.
-We provide both LGV 1 and LGV 2 training here at 2 Start, click the link below to see our LGV training courses.
+We provide both LGV 1 and LGV 2 training here at 2 Start.